TemTea/Tildes/src/site/notes/Message Not Delivered.md

 An addled, violent, Bluto
 Apogee to nadir, you would hid your true lows

-Tidally locked you only showed your bright side
-While I cherish memories running free in the night time You'd fend off any offer of an offer a lifeline
+Tidally locked the way you only showed a bright side And while I cherish memories running free in the night time You'd fend off any offer of an offer a lifeline
 Trauma taught a tether was a tool meant to bind

-Your life's exegesis: support is a weakness
+Your life's exegesis: support it is a weakness
 Any closeness an opening to pick apart your pieces
 A crutch becomes prosthesis
 Anything beyond your inner space only fit to lease--